AveryS00/song-link-bot/README.md

 ### add song
 This is not a 'command' per say.
 Anytime a spotify link is sent in the ``music_channel``, the bot will take it and place it in the server playlist.
 The success or failure is then marked in the ``logging_channel``.

+## Self Hosting

 To host this bot yourself follow these instructions:
 1) Find a suitable machine to run this bot, that can either be your own computer that you guarantee will not close, or possibly a cloud instance.
 2) Clone this repository into a folder on that machine.
 3) Install node.js.
 4) Go to the Discord Developer portal and create a new app.
 In that app create a new bot.
 Take the bot token and fill into the template config.
 5) Do the same for Spotify.
-Add the Spotify client_id, spotify_secret, and your account's user_id.
+Add the Spotify client_id and spotify_secret.
 The rest will autofill.
 6) Run the bot ``node index.js``.
 7) Authorize a spotify account when prompted, this account should be one where you are OK with the creation of new playlists.
 8) Add the bot to your server(s).